-- At school, the issue of access to inhalers is very important - Schools are advised to involve parents/carers in the decision of whether the inhaler(s) are held by the pupil or school - For younger children, the inhaler(s) will normally be kept by a named person, a spacer device is needed for use with their metered dose inhaler - Parents should be encouraged to provide an inhaler for school use - Parents to be aware of the expiry date of the inhalers - School need to inform parents when the child is unwell.
+- At school, the issue of access to inhalers is very important. - Schools are advised to involve parents/carers in the decision of whether the inhaler(s) are held by the pupil or school. - For younger children, the inhaler(s) will normally be kept by a named person, a spacer device is needed for use with their metered dose inhaler. - Parents should be encouraged to provide an inhaler for school use. - Inhalers should be stored away from extremes of heat. - Parents to be aware of the expiry date of the inhalers. - School need to inform parents when the child is unwell.